ghbrown/ghbrown.github.io/content/posts/cg_residual.md

 - almost monotonic decrease of residual in the 2-norm in finite precision and exact arithmetic
   \\( \left( \exist k > j : ||\mathbf{r}_k||_2 \le ||\mathbf{r}_j||_2  \right) \\)

-Examples with increasing residual 2-norms are not difficult to come by in practice, for example see slide 21 of {{< glink url="https://see.stanford.edu/materials/lsocoee364b/11-conj_grad_slides.pdf" text="these slides by Stephen Boyd" color="y" >}}.
+Examples with increasing residual 2-norms are not difficult to come by in practice, for an example see slide 21 of {{< glink dest="https://see.stanford.edu/materials/lsocoee364b/11-conj_grad_slides.pdf" text="these slides by Stephen Boyd" color="y" >}}.
 However, I am unaware of any simple, tangible, and easily understandable examples where CG produces a temporarily increasing residual.
-In attempting to find such a matrix I was able to prove something small about the behavior of the residual in the 2-norm for CG.
+While attempting to find such a system I was able to prove something small about the behavior of the residual in the 2-norm for CG.
 That is **the 2-norm of the residual always decreases on the first iteration**
 $$
   ||\mathbf{r}_1||_2 \lt ||\mathbf{r}_0||_2